sumup-oss/circuit-ui/.changeset/chatty-pears-admire.md

 '@sumup/icons': minor
 ---

-Added new icon `InterestOfBalance` in size 24.
+Added new icon `InterestOnBalance` in size 24.